How does the Catch 22 Dilemma affect your job search?

 A typical migrant inquiry:

 "Hi Anna, My husband Paul and I have been exploring the possibility of emigrating to New Zealand.
-We have already been advised that we would require job offers in order to secure visas.
+We have already been advised that we would require job offers to secure visas.
 The biggest challenge we are encountering is in applying for vacancies in New Zealand.
 Do you offer assistance in this regard?"

-The usual feedback from a recruiter:
+Frequent feedback from a recruiter:

 'Dear S. Thank you for your recent application for work in New Zealand.
-Whilst the New Zealand market is currently seeking skilled candidates, most employers prefer to interview candidates face to face rather than conduct phone or video conference interviews.
+While the New Zealand market is currently seeking skilled candidates, most employers prefer to interview candidates face to face rather than conduct phone or video conference interviews.

 Please get back in contact with us once you have obtained either residency or a work permit and we would be only too happy to assist.

 Good luck with your job search.
 Regards, RG, Recruiter, Wellington '

 Many employers have reservations about going through the relatively lengthy, complicated and bureaucratic visa application process in support of a migrant candidate.